 In 2019, the Bellevue Transportation Department added two “mini-roundabouts" to enhance safety and improve travel efficiency.
 A third one will be added in 2020.
 The mini-roundabouts will be at:

 - 138th Avenue Southeast and Southeast 40th Street (completed, project mailer)

 - 164th Avenue Southeast and Southeast Newport Way (completed, project mailer)

-- 100th Avenue Northeast and Northeast 10th Street (scheduled for 2020, project webpage)
+- 100th Avenue Northeast and Northeast 10th Street (completed, project webpage)